VirtoCommerce/vc-platform/docs/release-information/update-to-version-3-200/update-platform-and-modules-to-3-200.md

 ### How can I migrate my extension module?
 1. Make sure all required prerequisites, such as VS 2022 and .NET 6 SDK, have been installed to your environment.
 2. Bump all dependent VirtoCommerce NuGet packages to at least version 3.200.
-3. Fix all issues and make sure the solution gets compiled successfully.
+3. Fix all issues and make sure the solution gets compiled and load successfully.

 *Please note: When the developing and debugging processes are running, do not compile your module with .NET Core 3.1 and .NET 6 at the same time.*